mrmurilo75/mrmurilo75.github.io/_projects/s4ge-static-site-generator/inspirations.md

 * See **[a Github Actions file][gh-actions-jekyll-run]** for inspirations on the config file format
 * To learn more about yaml checkout [yaml.info][yaml-info]

+* One directive to be added to the project is that it should be able to be used as a documentation tool, like docutils

 ### Future Features

 * Add templates with simple things that can be included in source - see [urubu's feature][urubu-template-contructs]